ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

     loop will run n times, spending constant time on each iteration, resulting in overall O(n) number of steps taken.

-Provide this written up on the _second and third_ pages of `pa4.pdf`.
+Provide this written up in your `pa4-written` submission.

 # Part 2: Sorting - Testing Partition: A Bad (and Good) Implementation Detector